turingschool-examples/monster_shop_1906/README.md

 When I visit my profile page
 I see a link to edit my password
 When I click on the link to edit my password
-I see a form with fields for a new password, and a new password confirmation When I fill in the same password in both fields
+I see a form with fields for a new password, and a new password password_confirmationation When I fill in the same password in both fields
 And I submit the form
 Then I am returned to my profile page